top of page

 Identification Card

-The most important piece has to be you Identification card/book.
-Shown below.
-Also the most annoying to make as its brown cover and pale inside requires to be separately printed and stuck together, you'll need a suitable photograph and you'll need to find some ink to do the finger prints!
+The most important piece has to be your Identification card/book, shown below.
+Unfortunately, this is also the most annoying to make as it's brown pebbled pigskin outside cover and pale paper inside page requires that each piece be separately printed and stuck together with a piece of cheese cloth sandwiched in between!
+You'll need a suitable photograph, and you'll need to find some ink to do the fingerprints!
 However, if you take your time and don't rush it, these can look fantastic.
 However, not many soldiers actually ever had these, despite them being an impressive looking item once created.
 Most soldiers simply had the ETO ID card.
 However, should you wish to create one of these, then you'll be in the minority so it'll fit in well.

 1 id card.jpg

 The original ID card was printed on a pigskin textured brown paper.
-You can see where the paper has worn & the fabric reinforcement is visible.
+You can see where the paper has worn, and the cheesecloth fabric reinforcement is visible.
 The interior is a beige paper.
-To make this card, print the outside on brown textured paper & the inside on beige paper.
+To make this card, print the outside on brown textured paper and the inside on beige paper.
 Spread glue on the entire back of both pieces of paper & sandwich a piece of muslin between the two.
 Stack a few books on top of this for a few days to let it dry. (make sure to protect the books from the moisture of the glue) Then, score along the two vertical folds, trim to size & fill out.

-Don't forget to hand it to and officer for all the counter-signatory and officers signatures that it needs.
+Don't forget to hand it to an officer for all the officer's signatures and counter-signatures that it needs.

-A lot of soldiers were taught to drive in the in army and would have been issued Army Driving Permits.
-Just like the UK driving license everything is broken down into categories.
+A lot of soldiers were taught to drive in the in army and would have been issued Army Motor Vehicle Operator's Permits.
+Just like the UK driving license, everything is broken down into categories.

-This simple one piece of card folded in half is one of the easiest pieces of identification to produce.
-Just don't go too crazy and start putting lots of vehicles permits on the card as most airborne troopers would have only ever used a jeep or motorbike!
+This permit is a simple one-piece card folded in half. and is one of the easiest pieces of identification to produce.
+Just don't go too crazy and start listing lots of vehicles on the card as most airborne troopers would have only ever used a jeep or motorbike!
 Sorry, no heavy tanks for you!
+Note that the card is initialed for vehicles you are NOT permitted to operate!

 1 -U-S-Army-driving.jpg